stolenwise/react-snack-or-booze/conceptual.md

 - What is a single page application?

+  The single page application is the application that is running on the client side.
+It only loads an HTML page once and updates content dynamically.
+It does not require full page reloads.
+This allows for a faster and smoother user experience.

 - What are some differences between client side and server side routing?

 - What are two ways of handling redirects with React Router?
 When would you use each?

 - What are two different ways to handle page-not-found user experiences using React Router?